wrk-flow/php-get-typed-value/docs/content/en/index.md

 ### Float

-> Throws `ValidationFailedException` if value is not numeric (only on non-null values).
+> Throws `ValidationFailedException` if value is not numeric.

 Get nullable float value.